andrewhodel/omnisindustria/index.md

-## Overview

-Ad *ultimum productum* ex materia prima.

-Omnis Industria is a research group working to establish an open source manufacturing toolchain.
+*Omnis Industria* is a research group working to establish an open source manufacturing toolchain.

+Ad ultimum productum ex materia prima.

 ## Our Projects